Berawa Beach Surf Spot

 TYGR Sushi – As far as Japanese style food goes in Bali most will say that TYGR Sushi is the best you can get for sure.
 Just about everyone’s reviews mention visiting multiple times after their first visit.
 Exceptional quality, good portion sizes all at a fair price.

 Canggu Station Grocery Store – If you are staying in the area for a longer period of time the Canggu Station grocery store near the Canggu Club located in Berawa has the best selection of food supplies in the area and most likely the whole of Bali.

-Kai Skybar Rooftop at Koa Surfer Hotel has a happy hour from 3-6pm every day on their rooftop bar which has the tallest view of the ocean in Berawa.
+Kai Skybar Rooftop at Koa Surfer Hotel has a happy hour from 3-6 pm every day on their rooftop bar which has the tallest view of the ocean in Berawa.

-There is a premier fitness facility that includes a large range of training options and a stylish business centre and co-working space with high-speed wifi and a butler service for those surfers that are working remotely.
+There is a premier fitness facility and a stylish business center and co-working space with high-speed wifi and butler service for those working remotely.
 Add Strike Ten Pin Bowling, Bounce Trampoline Centre, sports grounds and more to the mix and you’re in for a great time.